Hynst/WTS_cSVs_analysis/README.md

 This tool for fusion genes identification was develop with aim to rationaly filter and combine multiple results from different pipelines to maximize results reliability.
 Such an approach of combining results from different state of art fully automated pipelines (EricScript, JAFFA, FusionCatcher) prevent to call false positive fusion events.

 ### Run analysis 2
+No need for instalation
+   1) Download bla_met.R and metacall_wrapper.sh from repository, ensure that R libraries "stringr", "reshape", "reshape2" are include in your R library path